vyasylum/LawLinks/ReadMe.md

 - *Description*: Contains code for search query answering using the FLAN-T5 model.
 The model is fine-tuned to extract information and generate answers related to legal cases from the uploaded document.
 - *Usage*: Run the queryprocess_final.ipynb script to fine-tune the FLAN-T5 model and answer questions related to legal cases.

+## Dataset
+The dataset used in this project was curated using the elder brother method.
+A stronger Language Model (LLM) was used to generate data based on actual cases provided by an international law firm, LawYantra.
+This dataset includes cases used for both document summarization and question-answering tasks, providing a comprehensive set of examples for training and fine-tuning the model.

 ## Usage

 *LawLinks Legal Case Question Answering* is a project that utilizes a fine-tuned FLAN-T5 model to extract information and generate answers related to legal cases.
 It includes scripts for preprocessing data, fine-tuning the model, and using the model to answer questions.